Thermalization in 2D critical quench and UV/IR mixing: Correlators

+In this subsection we will compute the exact quench evolution starting from the precise squeezed states \eq{tailored-gCC}.
+As argued before, the calculations in this way reduce to simple gCC states and CC states.

-The expression for the $\lan f |\phi \phi| f \ran$ propagator in a squeezed is given in \eq{phi-phi-sq}.
-In this section we will compute these in the squeezed states \eq{tailored} which are tailored to produce a given real value of $\k_2 >0$ and $\k_4$ (with all other $\k_n=0$).
+The expression for the $\lan f |\phi(x_1,t_1) \phi(x_2,t_2)| f \ran$ propagator in a general squeezed state is given in \eq{phi-phi-sq}, \eq{a-b-sq} and \eq{gamma-eff}.
+In this subsection we will apply this to compute correlators in the particular squeezed state $|f_4\ran$ of \eq{tailored-gCC}.
+Recall that this state was tailored to produce a given real value of $\k_2 >0$ and $\k_4 \ne 0$ (with all other $\k_n=0$).
+For brevity, we will use the notation $\k_2$ and $\k_4$ instead of $\k_{2,0}$ and $\k_{4,0}$ which are the specific values used in \eq{tailored-gCC}.
 We find

-The first two equations describe two-point functions with $(x_1,t_1)=(0,t)$, $(x_2, t_2)= (r,t)$, whereas the third equation is a one-point function at a point $(x,t)$ (which is independent of $x$ by translational invariance).
-In the propagator, the last term in the second line gives the usual $-log(r)$ term of free scalar in 2D spacetime.
+The first two equations describe two-point functions with $(x_1,t_1)=(r,t)$, $(x_2, t_2)= (0,t)$, whereas the third equation is a one-point function at a point $(x,t)$ (which is independent of $x$ by translational invariance).